Walk-In Tub: Complete Guide For Safe Comfortable Bathing At Home

 • Standard walk-in tub: Basic safety features

-• Walk-in tub/shower combination: Adds overhead showering
+• Walk-in tub/shower combination: Includes overhead showering

 • Bariatric walk-in tub: Wider, reinforced designs